Bihari Rajput

-Rajputs in Bihar are members of the Rajput community living in the eastern Indian state Bihar.

-They are popularly known as Babu Saheb, a term that is mainly used in Bihar, the Purvanchal region of Uttar Pradesh, and Jharkhand.
-They traditionally formed part of the feudal elite in Bihari society.
-Rajputs were pressed with the Zamindari abolition and Bhoodan movement in post-independence India; along with other Forward Castes, they lost their significant position in Bihar's agrarian society, leading to the rise of Other Backward Classes (OBCs).
+Rajputs in Bihar are members of the Rajput community living in the eastern Indian state of Bihar.
+The Rajputs in Bihar are addressed by titles such as ‘Babuaan’ They traditionally formed part of the feudal elite in Bihari society.
+Rajputs were pressed with the Zamindari abolition and Bhoodan movement in post-independence India; along with other Forward castes, they lost their significant position in Bihar's agrarian society, leading to the rise of Other Backward Classes (OBCs).

 History

 From 1200 CE, many Rajput groups moved eastwards towards the Eastern Gangetic plains, forming their own chieftaincies.
 These minor Rajput kingdoms were scattered across the Gangetic plains of modern-day Uttar Pradesh and Bihar.
-During this process, petty clashes with local populations occurred and in some cases, alliances were formed.
-Among these Rajput chieftaincies were the Bhojpur zamindars and the taluks of Awadh.
+During this process, petty clashes with Native populations occurred and in some cases, alliances were formed.
+Among these Rajput chieftaincies were the zamindars of Bhojpur and the taluks of Awadh.

-The immigration of Rajput clan chiefs into these parts of the Gangetic Plains also contributed to the agricultural appropriation of previously forested areas, especially in South Bihar.
+The migration of Rajput clan chiefs into these parts of the Gangetic Plains also contributed to the agricultural appropriation of previously forested areas, especially in Southern Bihar.
 Some historians have linked this eastwards expansion with the onset of Ghurid invasion in the West.

 These groups included the Ujjainiya clan of Parmar Rajputs.
 Gajpati Ujjainia of the same clan was a chieftain and commander in the army of Sher Shah Suri.
 In the early 18the century, Kunwar Dhir, a Rajput Zamindar of Bhojpur district rebelled and fought against the Mughal empire.

-In the Middle Ages, Rajput migrants to the region of Bihar founded the Gidhaur Raj, Deo Raj and Kharagpur Raj.In the same period, the Rajput Gandhavariya clan controlled a significant portion of North Bihar.
+In the Middle Ages, Rajput migrants to the region of Bihar founded the Gidhaur Raj, Deo Raj, Namudag Raj and Kharagpur Raj.
+In the same period, the Rajput Gandhavariya clan controlled a significant portion of North Bihar.
 The Sonbarsa Raj also belonged to this clan.
+What brought success to these Hindu princelings was the strong clan organisation upon which they rested.

 From the 16th century, Rajput soldiers from the eastern regions of Bihar and Awadh were recruited as mercenaries for Rajputs in the west, particularly in the Malwa region.
 During the Great Uprising of 1857, a section of Rajputs participated under the leadership of Kunwar Singh, who was the main leader of the revolution in Bihar.

 In the traditional agrarian society of Bihar in the pre-independence period, Rajputs were among the upper castes that controlled the agricultural production through Zamindari rights.
 Some of the upper-castes were also recruited to the lower level of administration under the British rulers.
 Rajputs, a less-literate relative of other upper castes, played a limited role in public administration and were primarily property holders.
-Between 1900 and 1920, it was noted Rajputs formed a large portion of the population of some regions of southern Bihar.
+Between 1900 and 1920, it was noted that Rajputs formed a large portion of the population of some regions of southern Bihar.
 In Shahabad region, where Rajputs were prominent, they took little or no interest in intellectual pursuits.
 The literacy rate of the region and of Bihar as a whole was also in precarious state.

 In post-independence India, pressed with the Zamindari abolition and Bhoodan movement, Rajputs and other upper castes lost their prominence in the agrarian society of Bihar.